 The switches are Outemus, rated for 50 million keypresses.
 Please note that we actually have another keyboard on this list with hot-swappable switches, though — the Logitech G Pro X.

 That one sports GX Clicky switches instead.
-It’s also more expensive, so the Redragon K530 may still be preferable to those on a budget… unless they’re looking for a keyboard they can also use with apps like PowerPoint or Excel (the K530 has no arrow keys, remember?).
+It’s also more expensive, so the Redragon K530 may still be preferable to those on a budget… unless they’re not terribly comfortable with macros or function keys, as those are necessary to access functions like the arrow keys on 60% keyboards.

 - RGB illumination builder